Here Are The Places That Have Scrapped Columbus Day And Celebrate Indigenous Peoples Day Instead

 Today, Native people across the country are celebrating their heritage, and a growing number of cities are joining them.
 At least 60 cities and four states across the United States have officially stopped observing Columbus Day, opting to celebrate Indigenous Peoples Day instead.

 Tacoma, Washington, and Rochester, New York, are the newest additions to the list, the Indian Country Today is reporting.
 Nashville and San Francisco will also be celebrating Indigenous Peoples Day instead of Columbus Day for the first time this year.
 The largest city on the list is Los Angeles, the country’s second largest city by population.
-The states of Minnesota, Vermont, Alaska and South Dakota also celebrate the day.
+The states of Minnesota, Vermont, Alaska, and South Dakota also celebrate the day.

 Berkeley, California, became the first city to replace Columbus Day with a day that celebrates indigenous peoples in 1992, on the heels of the First Continental Conference on 500 Years of Indian Resistance in Quito, Ecuador, in 1990, Time magazine reported.